Inspire Malibu is California’s premier opioid detox recovery treatment center.

 Opiate detox is much safer and easier with professional help.

-Dr. Mohammad was the first doctor in the state of California to be licensed to use Suboxone to help his patients wean themselves off opioids.
+Inspire Malibu was one of the first addiction treatment facilities in the state of California to be licensed to use Suboxone to help our patients wean themselves off opioids.
 Suboxone has shown to be far safer than methadone, the drug most commonly used for this purpose.
-Thousands die from methadone overdoses every year.
+Thousands die from methadone overdoses every year and our success has been recognized by the industry.

 Medication-assisted detox in a safe and supervised setting is the best possible plan for anyone undergoing opiate detox.